 When steamed artichokes melt in your mouth, they are creamy and with a mild flavor, slightly nutty, and a little sweet.

-Steamed artichokes are artichokes that are first cleared of their harder leaves, then steamed for 30 to 40 minutes, and enjoyed with a drizzle of olive oil or with some mayo.
+Steamed artichokes are artichokes that are first cleared of their harder leaves, then steamed for 30 to 40 minutes, and enjoyed with a drizzle of olive oil, mayo, or quick chimichurri sauce.

 Despite being extremely simple to make, steamed artichokes are absolutely delicious, soft, and buttery.
 You'll be able to fully taste the artichoke flavor, at its best, unadulterated, pure.